Table of Contents

 To most people, port forwarding is quite a demanding task.
 For starters, every router has a different console, which often makes it difficult to navigate to specific settings.

-Well, you can eliminate all these problems with PureVPN’s Port Forwarding add-on.
-Through the Port Forwarding add-on, you can allow all ports, disallow all ports, and allow specific ports.
+You can eliminate all these problems with PureVPN’s Port Forwarding add-on.
+Through the Port Forwarding add-on, you can allow and disallow all ports and allow specific ports.

 FAQ’s